IJW2021/MyPortfolio/SSDCS/Unit05.md

 Your code has been rated at 10.00/10 (previous run: 8.95/10, +1.05)
 ```

+Run

+flake8
+on pylintTest.py

+Review the errors returned.
+In what way does this error message differ from the error message returned by pylint?

+Run flake8 on metricTest.py.
+Can you correct each of the errors returned by flake8?
+What amendments have you made to the code?

 **Weekly Skills Matrix New Knowledge Gained**

 - Load Balancing [x]